jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 Such religious faith is seen as spiritual due to the belief it cultivates in believers.

-For fideistic believers, this belief can sometimes overlap with beliefs of a materialist nature, producing a picture of a spiritual world that is quasi-material.
+For some fideistic believers, this belief can sometimes overlap with beliefs of a materialist nature, producing a picture of a spiritual world that is quasi-material.
 In such cases, there is no clear demarcation between a spiritual world and a physical world; indeed, the spirit world _is_ the physical world,